What is EAM (enterprise asset management)?

 - Extend EAM system capabilities to assets and workers in the field

-Manage work orders and asset processes online or offline, with rich visualisations and location services.
+Manage work orders and asset processes online or offline, with rich visualizations and location services.
 Integrate GIS data to provide a map-based user experience for remote workers and assets.
 Track and manage maintenance processes, data, and work orders from anywhere.

 Benefits of EAM systems